forkyyy/amplification_geolocation/README.md

 ## Overview
 This project collects methodological notes on reflector/amplifier analysis (e.g. NTP, SSDP, WSD) focused on **detection**, **classification**, and **mitigation**.
 It does not include exploitation tools or operational lists intended for abuse.

-## What you will find
-- Methodology for safely evaluating amplification in controlled labs.
-- Report templates and metrics for prioritizing reflectors (pps, bytes/response, latency).
-- Guidance for anonymizing and sharing artifacts (remove IPs / PII).
-- Defensive measures for network operators and ISPs.

 ## Sources and lab advice
 If you need IP blocklists for purely lab/testing purposes, use reputable public datasets and run tests only in controlled environments.
 Do not use data from this repository for operational attacks.